tracim/tracim/backend/doc/setting.md

 To use this feature, you need working email notifications (see section Enabling the Mail Notification Feature)

 #### Multiple email address notification
-For best support, it's better to use email address per id, like:
+For best support, it is better to use one email address per id, like:

     email.notification.from.email = test_user+{user_id}@supersmtpserver.ndd
     email.notification.reply_to.email = test_user+{content_id}@supersmtpserver.ndd